How Do I

 You would still own the contract after selling just a portion of it.
 The company which purchased the piece would own the percentage obtained from you.
 If at a later date you decide to sell what remains of it then the company you sell it to would own the contract.
 You, of course, are given the cash compensation that you deserve.

 The broker should handle the entire process for you, including the court appointments and legal fees.
 Once you submit the required documents, the broker will be in the driver's seat and handle everything from that time forward.
+The broker should disclose all fees, including any discount rates pertaining to the transaction.
+The broker's main focus should be to help you get the most money from your settlement in cash.

 This practice is prevalent, and it doesn't have to be a torturous process if you choose a company with years of experience and excellent brokers.
 This decision depends on the plaintiff's (your) needs and circumstances, since sometimes when a financial problem arises people need cash immediately.
 Yielding these give the plaintiff (you) the opportunity to have some money for settlements to pay unexpected expenses or invest in other opportunities.
 It is your money and make it work for you.